EXTRA Vol. 151, No. 1

 Small business lens

-The small business lens does not apply to these amendments, as there are no costs on small business.
+The small business lens does not apply to this proposal, as there are no significant costs to small business.

 Implementation, enforcement and service standards

 As with Canada’s existing practice in quota administration, information will be made publicly available to exporters immediately following the Treasury Board Committee’s approval of the Regulations and prior to entry into force.
 A Notice to Exporters providing the administrative processes for the Origin Quotas will be posted on the Global Affairs Canada Export and Import Controls website.
 This information will also be included in a Canada Border Services Agency (CBSA) D-memorandum which will be made available on the CBSA website with a link to the Global Affairs Canada website.
 The issuance of export permits will be subject to Global Affairs Canada’s service standards for the delivery of permits.
 Global Affairs Canada’s current service standards require that